TomPlanche/hooksmith/README.md

 # Run a specific hook manually
 hooksmith run pre-commit

+# Run a hook with performance monitoring
+hooksmith run pre-commit --profile

 # Uninstall all hooks or a specific one
 hooksmith uninstall
 hooksmith uninstall pre-commit